-5. Provision of the new local centre, including provision of a new primary school, and 2 GP facilities as shown on Figure 6 - Land East of Newark shall be constructed as an integral part of the residential development to ensure the creation of sustainable neighbourhoods.
+5. Provision of the new local centre, including provision of a new primary school, as shown on Figure 6 - Land East of Newark shall be constructed as an integral part of the residential development to ensure the creation of sustainable neighbourhoods.